Getting your music heard is one of the hardest things to do as an artist or producer…

 This way, people will know exactly when to look forward to new content from you.

-It gives them something to get excited about and keeps them returning to your page on the regular.
+It gives them something to get excited about and keeps them returning to your page.

 Before you attempt to get your music heard, you have to make sure it sounds professional.